our world: educators for indigenous students

 Our World: Educators for Indigenous Students provides free resources to educators serving Indigenous students.

 Workshops for schools and districts are available as well as presentations for student assemblies and ways to connect through digital platforms.

 Our World: Educators for Indigenous Students is a track offered through AEF's "Our World" initiative that provides training and resources for educators who serve Indigenous students and inspires Indigenous youth to pursue teaching as a profession.

-When the Arizona Educational Foundation began development of the "Our World" initiative, they extended an invitation to Indigenous Educators Unite to join forces in not only reaching Indigenous educators but also expanding the work to include all educators serving Indigenous students.
+When the Arizona Educational Foundation began development of the "Our World" initiative, an invitation was extended to Indigenous Educators Unite to promote the digital platform and to enlist Stant, Cheromiah, and Tagaban in developing content to not only reach Indigenous educators but also expand the work to include all educators serving Indigenous students.
 Inherent in this idea is the need for more students of color to pursue the teaching profession.